fmfnet/DOH/README.md

 DNS resolve is a well known function that is implemented in all operating systems, then, Why we need a different way to do it?
 The main reason is privacy, standard DNS protocol don't encrypt connections, which means DNS requests can be spied and forged.

-But there are other reasons; first, DOH is very fast, more fast than a lot of local servers.
+But there are other reasons; first, DOH is fast, more fast than a lot of local servers.
 This is not very surprisingly if you consider that cloudflare and google (the main DOH providers) have huge network infraestructures.
 But there are more, DOH provides a more descriptive errors.
 For example, standard DNS servers can misinterpret network errors as nonexistent records.
 DOH will correctly report the error.

-If you need a fast and reliable DNS name resolution, DOH provides a better solution than standard DNS servers.
+If you need a fast and reliable DNS name resolution, If you need fast and reliable name resolution, more precisely, if you need bulk name resolution, DOH provides a better solution than standard DNS servers.

 ## Install